 Kate joined UMKC Student Health and Wellness in March 2013.
-She received her B.S.E. in community health at the University of Kansas in 2012.
-Kate has been involved in health education since 2007 and is a licensed- and certified-health education specialist.
+She received her B.S.E. in community health at the University of Kansas in 2012 and her MPH with a specialization in Health Policy and Administration from Concordia University Nebraska in 2016.
+Kate has been involved in health education since 2007 and is a Certified Health Education Specialist.
 Prior to employment at UMKC, Kate worked for Lawrence Public Schools.

 Renee serves as the administrative assistant to the Student Health and Wellness Office.
 She joined UMKC in August 2008 and has been working in the medical field since 2003.